TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 > "Arroost got me back to a place where I could make something"

-Shane gives various reasons for this in the blog post.
+Shane gives various reasons for this in the— in his blog post.
 One of these is:

 > "With Arroost I couldn't do noise reduction, so I stopped caring and just focused on recording."